Evernow/evernowmanjaro/README.md

 - [x] Add more Wifi drivers
 - [x] ~~Look into viability of switching to the Minimal ISO style of Manjaro~~ Not viable, all packages not included are ones needed anyways.
 - [ ] Look into adding this Vulkan ray tracing benchmark as a loop, after finding a way to only having it run with RTX 20/30 series GPUs: https://github.com/GPSnoopy/RayTracingInVulkan
+- [ ] Kernel Panic monitoring, thinking of having a widget using something [like this](https://apps.kde.org/knotes/) to have it output if a kernel panic is detected there.
+Something like `cat /proc/kmsg` should be sufficient.

 ## Reproducability